Soldierofthelam/Soldierofthelam/README.md

     I do not tolerate cocky scripters on here.

-     I'f I'm having issues with your script Imma tell you what your doing wrong, if oyu think I'm wrong I will tell you I'm wrong.
+     I'f I'm having issues with your script Imma tell you what your doing wrong, if you think I'm wrong I will tell you I'm wrong.
     I DO NOT put up with know it alls.

 <!---